 Course Sequences and Activities

 We recommend you take the following courses alongside your major and Core Curriculum requirements to prepare for art therapy schools and a career in art therapy.
 Some courses may also meet major/Core Curriculum requirements.
+For full course descriptions and major requirements review the academic catalog.

 Recommended Core Courses